hhvm/user-documentation/guides/hhvm/04-configuration/02-INI-settings.md

 ### Code Checks

+These settings are for toggling various code checks (e.g., typehints).

 | Setting | Type | Default | Description
 |---------|------|---------|------------
 | `hhvm.check_flush_on_user_close` | `bool` | `true` | Determines whether or not close() for user streams (registered by `stream_wrapper_register()`) will consider the return value of the implicit call to `flush()`` when calculating its return value.